QuentindiMeo/goodnight.py/README.md

 ## :gear: Requirements

 This program was tested on and designed for Ubuntu 22.04; it is WSL2-compatible.
-It uses the **Pyperclip** module to copy its results to your clipboard; you may need to install it with `make install`
+It uses the **Pyperclip** module to copy its results to your clipboard; you may need to install it with `make install`.
 Pyperclip itself uses a clipboard package, which you may need to install as well.
 Refer to [Pyperclip's documentation](https://pyperclip.readthedocs.io/en/latest/) for more information.

 > [!CAUTION]